mrayanasim09/python-projects/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-View%20Profile-blue?logo=linkedin)](https://www.linkedin.com/in/mrayan-asim-044836275/)
 [![GitHub](https://img.shields.io/badge/GitHub-mrayanasim09-blue?logo=github)](https://github.com/mrayanasim09)

+## If you are thinking how to start learning programming so you can check out my [roadmap on medium](https://mrayanasim09.medium.com/how-to-start-learning-programming-from-beginners-to-advance-14248dcc7afa)

 ## License 📝

 This repository is open-source and available under the [MIT License](https://github.com/mrayanasim09/python-projects/blob/main/LICENSE).
 Please review the license file for more information on permissions and limitations.